igorskyflyer/npm-common-color/README.md

 import type { Color } from '@igor.dvlpr/common-color'

-const uiColor: Color = '#0099ff' // ok, now do something with the Hex color const uiScrollbar: Color = 'rfb(0, 128, 255)' // will trigger an ERROR (type rFb instead of rGb)
+const uiColor: Color = '#0099ff' // ok, now do something with the Hex color const uiScrollbar: Color = 'rfb(0, 128, 255)' // will trigger an ERROR
+                  // (typo, rFb instead of rGb)

 ```